avernois/PebbleTextWatch-fr/README.md

 ## Compile
 This project use the [Pebble SDK and building tools](https://account.getpebble.com/sdk_releases).
 So pull the source and follow steps of "Compiling Peble examples" of [http://developer.getpebble.com/1/GettingStarted/UsingExamples/].

-## Known issues
-* bottom of g, p and q characters is missing few pixel line (probably cause by a wrong alignement or not tall enough layer).